A look at Iran’s key political and religious figures - WTOP News

 The U.S. and Israel launched a major attack on Iran on Saturday, and U.S. President Donald Trump called on the Iranian public to “seize control of your destiny” by rising up against the Islamic leadership that has ruled the nation since 1979.

-Israeli officials told The Associated Press that Supreme Leader Ayatollah Ali Khamenei died in the attack, along with other high-ranking military officials.
-Trump announced the death soon after on social media, saying “the single greatest chance for the Iranian people to take back their Country” had arrived with Khamenei’s death.
+Supreme Leader Ayatollah Ali Khamenei died in the attack, along with other high-ranking military officials.
+Trump on social media called it “the single greatest chance for the Iranian people to take back their Country” hours before Iranian state media reported the death, without elaborating on a cause.

 Yet even if Iran’s top leaders were killed, regime change is not guaranteed.